Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Experiments

+\textbf{Implementation.} We deploy ${Co\text{-}S}^2{P}$ and all baselines on the testbed based on the general FL framework NVFlare~\cite{roth2022nvidia}.
+Considering that the unstructured baselines fail to work in the resource-limited clients, \textit{we replace the unstructured pruning in the baselines with the structured pruning.} We conduct three groups of real-world experiments, and the detailed configurations are shown in Tab.\ref{Es}.
+Moreover, We use the experimental setting E1 for ablation study and hyperparameter analysis.

-For Experiment 1, we optimize the local submodel for 120 rounds using early stop strategy and Adan optimizer\cite{xie2022adan}, and the initial learning rate $\eta$ is 0.005, the local epochs $E$ is 5.
-And we set the rounds, the local epochs $\hat{E}$ and the initial learning rate $\hat{\eta}$ for training width-based structured masks to 20, 5 and 0.01 respectively.
-For the local training in clients, we set the hyperparameter $\lambda_1$, $\lambda_2$, and $t$ to 1.0, 0.2, and 3.
-In the semi-asynchronous aggregation strategy, the aggregation minimal ratio $\mu$, waiting interval $T_{clk}$ are set to 0.5 and 60 seconds, respectively.
+\textbf{Reproduction details.} The details for reproducing three groups of experiments is shown in Tab.\ref{exp:hyperparameter_settings}.
+Take E1 as an example, we optimize the local submodels for 120 rounds using early stop strategy and Adan optimizer\cite{xie2022adan}.
+And we set the rounds $\hat{R}$, the local epochs $\hat{E}$, the initial learning rate $\hat{\eta}$ and $\lambda_1$ for training width-based structured masks to 20, 5, 1e-2 and 1.0 respectively.
+For the local submodel training in clients, we set the local epochs $E$, the initial learning rate $\eta$, $\lambda_2$ and $t$ to 5, 5.0e-3, 0.2, and 3 respectively.
+In the semi-asynchronous aggregation strategy, the minimal ratio $\mu$ and waiting interval $T_{clk}$ are set to 0.5 and 60 seconds, respectively.
+Additionally, we set the width pruned rate $R_n^{width}$ equal to depth pruned rate $R_n^{depth}$, both equal $\sqrt{R_n}$, hence the submodels have a balanced learning capacity of both dimensions.

-For Experiment 2, we use the pretrained Vision Transformer model to initialize the backbone model and optimize the local submodel for 100 rounds using early stop strategy and Adan optimizer, and the initial learning rate $\eta$ is 0.00025, the local epochs $E$ is 5.
-And we set the rounds, the local epochs $\hat{E}$ and the initial learning rate $\hat{\eta}$ for training width-based structured masks to 10, 5 and 0.001 respectively.
-For the local training in clients, we set the hyperparameter $\lambda_1$, $\lambda_2$, and $t$ to 1.0, 0.3, and 3.
-In the semi-asynchronous aggregation strategy, the aggregation minimal ratio $\mu$, waiting interval $T_{clk}$ are set to 0.4 and 100 seconds, respectively.

-For Experiment 3, we use the pretrained ViT model to initialize the first 12 layers of the backbone model.
-For the last 4 layers, we initialize it by the last 4 layers of the pretrained model.
-We optimize the local submodel for 100 rounds using early stop strategy and Adan optimizer, and the initial learning rate $\eta$ is 0.00025, the local epochs $E$ is 5.
-And we set the rounds, the local epochs $\hat{E}$ and the initial learning rate $\hat{\eta}$ for training width-based structured masks to 10, 5 and 0.001 respectively.
-For the local training in clients, we set the hyperparameter $\lambda_1$, $\lambda_2$, and $t$ to 1.5, 0.3, and 3.
-In the semi-asynchronous aggregation strategy, the aggregation minimal ratio $\mu$, waiting interval $T_{clk}$ are set to 0.4 and 150 seconds, respectively.

-Additionally, we set the width pruned rate $R_n^{width}$ equal to depth pruned rate $R_n^{depth}$, both equal $\sqrt{R_n}$.
-The setting ensures that the submodels have a balanced learning capacity of both width and depth dimensions.
-Furthermore, we provide an extensive analysis of the effectiveness of ratio between of $R_n^{width}$ and $R_n^{depth}$ in \ref{appendix:hyperparameter_analysis}.